php-school/php8-appreciate/exercises/have-the-last-say/problem/problem.md

 We only want to change the last argument (double_encode) of the function to false (the default is true).
 However, we are forced to specify all the other arguments, even though they have not changed from the defaults.

-Named arguments allows to write the same, but in a more succinct fashion:
+Named arguments allows us to write the same, but in a more succinct fashion:

 ```php
 htmlspecialchars($string, double_encode: false);